The McLaren Family of Bodnant Garden

 Laura was a lover of herbaceous plants, roses and paeonies, as well as native flora.
 She developed the wild garden of the Far End after her father’s death and plans for the Italianate terraces with her son.

 In 1877 she married Scottish barrister Charles McLaren, MP for Stafford and Bosworth and nephew of John Bright the famed Liberal politician.
 Charles took over the running of Pochin’s many companies including the Tredegar Iron and Coal Company, English China Clays, the Metropolitan Railway Company and shipbuilding firm John Brown & Company.
-He was made a peer in 1911 and chose the title Lord Aberconway (meaning ‘mouth of the Conwy River’).
+He was made a peer in 1911 and chose the title Lord Aberconway (meaning ‘mouth of the Conwy River’ in Welsh).